SteveRonald/Project_2-KK-Supermarket-Sales-Analysis/README.md

 Several visualizations and a dashboard were created to explore the supermarket’s sales and profit patterns:

 ### Dashboard Creation:
 - Built a comprehensive dashboard that consolidated key metrics and answers to critical business questions in a single, easy-to-interpret view.
+- here is the link to access the excel file dashboard with other details[here]()

 The dashboard included the following:
 - Total Sales